Reviewed by Beth Pausic, Psy.D

-Panic attacks: they can leave us breathless and fearing for our safety.
-If you’ve ever had one, you know that the answer to the question, “How long do panic attacks last?” is, “Seems like forever.”
+If you’ve ever had a panic attack, you know that the answer to the question “How long do panic attacks last?” is “seems like forever.”

-The bad news, as you may have suspected, is that it’s tough to remind yourself to set a 30-minute timer at the beginning of a panic attack.
+The bad news, as you may have suspected, is that it’s tough to remind yourself that a panic attack will end… while panicking.